pip-services/pip-services-docs/content/en/golang/commons/data/tokenized_data_page.md

 <span class="hide-title-link">

 #### Data
-The items of the retrieved page.
+Items of the retrieved page.
 > **Data**: string

 #### Token
-The starting point for the next search.
+starting point for the next search.
 > **Token**: []interface{}